-The current annual management charges for the funds used by the Scheme range between 0.10% and 0.30%.
+The current annual management charges for the funds used by the Scheme range between 0.10% and 0.30% (based on the current asset allocation c 0.15%).
 This is because the majority of the funds used by the Scheme are low cost index tracker funds.
 Transaction costs are typically less than 0.02%.